szhcoco/Investigation-on-Cheese-and-Calories/README.md

 We plan to predict the amount of calories for each recipe using a linear regression model as `calories` are continous variable.
 It is hard to predict the amount of calories as a quantitative value by classification.

 The reason we choose to use `calories `as our prediction target is that it is an important factor in deciding whether to use a recipe for a meal.
 Recipes with too many calories may raise health concerns, while recipes with too few calories may not be able to maintain our daily activities.
 From our earlier investigation, we  found that the presence of cheese in a recipe correlates with calory values.
-As an ingredient rich in nutrients like calcium, protein, and fat, we wonder what the key nutrients, or other factors, play a significant role in determining calories.
+As an ingredient rich in nutrients like calcium, protein, and fat, we wonder what the key nutrients play a significant role in determining calories.
 Thus, we want to predict calorie amounts based on the presence of cheese and other nutritional features.

 We evaluated our model using Root Mean Squared Error (`RMSE`).
 It is a more direct value to assess the errors in the test set, making it easy to interpret.
 Also, we can compare `RMSE` of testing and training set to examine if the model is overfitting, resulting in a dataframe that can generalize better.
 It is very important for our model because the values of our features, the nutritions, can vary a lot in real world.
 Compared to `RMSE`, `R^2` only tells us how the linear model fit the existed dataset, with less power to generalize.